PM, COAS discuss internal, external security

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan Monday discussed the matters relating to internal and external security in a meeting with Chief of the Army Staff (COAS) General Qamar Javed Bajwa.
-According to a brief statement issued by the Prime Minister’s Office, the Chief of the Army Staff called on the prime minister.
-Director-General ISI Lt Gen Faiz Hameed was also present during the meeting.
+ISLAMABAD: Prime Minister Imran Khan Monday discussed the matters relating to internal and external security in a meeting with Chief of Army Staff (COAS) General Qamar Javed Bajwa.
+According to a brief statement issued by the Prime Minister Office, the Chief of the Army Staff called on the Prime Minister.
+ISI DG Lt Gen Faiz Hamid was also present during the meeting.
 “Matters pertaining to internal and external security were discussed during the meeting,” says the statement.